How to Treat Red Marks & Acne Scars

 At-home treatments for post-acne marks, such as rubbing lemon juice or other citrus fruits on your face, don't work—they can't exfoliate skin properly and their acidic juices are potent skin irritants that can prolong the healing process.
 Don't fall for that one!
 There are no solutions in the kitchen for this skin concern.

-Following are four research-supported ways to fade post-acne discolorations (and treat the underlying causes that lead to breakouts) that work for any skin tone, age, or ethnicity.
+Instead, we've turned to science to discover four research-supported ways to fade post-acne discolorations (and treat the underlying causes that lead to breakouts) that work for any skin tone, age, or ethnicity.

 - Use only well-formulated, gentle skin-care products.
 It's tempting to try abrasive scrubs and all manner of aggressive treatments in a desperate effort to get rid of acne discolorations, but the irritation they generate only causes more harm, which impedes your skin's ability to heal itself.[3 ,4, 5] Many acne scrubs tear into the skin, delaying healing, and products with irritating ingredients like SD alcohol and menthol also impede healing.
 All Paula's Choice products are formulated to be gentle and are all free of irritants; you'll find other recommended options on our sister site, Beautypedia.